-- 101 The activities within the CCH Network involve ongoing efforts by TWC and Texas Higher Education - 102 Coordinating Board (THECB) staff to identify opportunities for program expansion and improved service - 103 delivery to veterans and TSMs.
-These efforts include discussions between TWC staff and CCH - 104 stakeholders, with a specific focus on the program's three core components: - 105 Component 1: Capacity Building - 106 • Component 2: Credit Evaluation and Assessment - Evaluation of Credit - 107 Component 3: Expansion of Partner Schools Network - Network of Partner Schools
+The activities within the CCH Network involve ongoing efforts by TWC and Texas Higher Education Coordinating Board (THECB) staff to identify opportunities for program expansion and improved service delivery to veterans and TSMs.
+These efforts include discussions between TWC staff and CCH stakeholders, with a specific focus on the program's three core components:

-Component 1: Capacity Building
+Component I: Capacity Building

-- 109 On Feb.
-20, 2022, TWC initiated a request for applications (RFA) for the CCH Capacity Building Program, - 110 inviting eligible applicants to participate.
-This program was established to empower IHEs in enhancing or - 111 creating robust military evaluation processes.
-Its core objective has been to implement a system for - 112 identifying and monitoring student veterans actively engaged in the CCH program.
-In the same year, - 113 TWC granted a total of \$199,654.00 under the CCH Phase 8 Capacity Building Grant to one Texas-based - 114 IHEs: Brazosport College (BC).
+On Feb.
+20, 2022, TWC initiated a request for applications (RFA) for the CCH Capacity Building Program, inviting eligible applicants to participate.
+This program was established to empower IHEs in enhancing or creating robust military evaluation processes.
+Its core objective has been to implement a system for identifying and monitoring student veterans actively engaged in the CCH program.
+In the same year, TWC granted a total of \$199,654.00 under the CCH Phase 8 Capacity Building Grant to one Texas-based IHEs: Brazosport College (BC).

-- 115 Funding for the CCH Capacity Building Program will span two years, encompassing two distinct phases: - planning and implementation, each lasting twelve months.
-The program's primary objectives for its - grantees are elaborated below and are detailed comprehensively in the Program Reports submitted by - 118 each college recipient.
+Funding for the CCH Capacity Building Program will span two years, encompassing two distinct phases: planning and implementation, each lasting twelve months.
+The program's primary objectives for its grantees are elaborated below and are detailed comprehensively in the Program Reports submitted by each college recipient.